 The accuracy of piezoelectric dispensers is an issue in microarray spotting.
-Many procedures use saturating amounts of sample, which means that binding to the surface does not depend on the solutions were 250 mM for the Pico-Tip and 50 mM for the Nano-Tip.
+Many procedures use saturating amounts of sample, were 250 mM for the Pico-Tip and 50 mM for the Nano-Tip.
 DMSO was also used to separate sample and system liquid and to balance the DMSO content in the wells of the assay plate.